September 3, 2025 - AWS Automates Prompt Caching for Claude on Bedrock

 June 13, 2025 - AMD Introduces New GPUs at Advancing AI Event

 AMD introduced its Blackwell competitors - the MI350x and Mi355x GPUs - at its Advancing AI event this week.
 They are manufactured with the same fab provider, TSMC, and using the same Chip-on-Wafer-on-Substrate (CoWoS) technology as NVIDIA’s Blackwells.
 AMD is trying to get a leg up on NVIDIA by offering 50% more memory and over 100% more memory bandwidth than its big competitor.
 Oracle/OCI has already begun deploying the chips, and AMD-funded TensorWave will likely follow.
-The Oracle press release went to town playing up “agentic” hype.

 June 11, 2025 - NVIDIA CEO Jensen Huang Now Says Quantum Computing is Reaching an “Inflection Point”